 The Automatic Trueplay feature was introduced on the Move to combat the issues of moving a speaker from outside to inside and still ensuring it sounds good.
 An accelerometer helps the Sonos Move detect when it has been moved, allowing it to adjust itself within around 30 seconds to what it deems as the best for its new surroundings.
 You can turn it off in the Sonos app if you don't want it though.

 Additionally, the Sonos Move supports Google Assistant and Amazon Alexa voice control.
-As with the One and Beam, which offer the same control, you can't have both assistants setup at the same time - but you will be able to switch between them as you please, as well as turn the microphone off (an LED light on the top of the Move indicates when the microphones are on).
+As with the One, Beam, Arc and Roam, which offer the same control, you can't have both assistants setup at the same time - but you will be able to switch between them as you please, as well as turn the microphone off (an LED light on the top of the Move indicates when the microphones are on).
+You can also choose to have Alexa on one compatible Sonos speaker and Google Assistant on another if you want.

 Voice control is only available when in Wi-Fi mode (AKA standard Sonos mode), but don't mistake this for only when docked on the Loop Dock.
 For us, we get Wi-Fi in our garden at home and therefore we could use Google Assistant on the Move in the garden during a BBQ with friends, which was great.